Blue Marlin

 I grabbed the rod as Rick and Chris struggled up.
 That blue marlin burned off 450 yards of line in less than a minute.
 We chased it down with the SeaCraft running forward, and I was backing the drag off proportionally as the line was melting off the reel.
 Going, going, going, then I saw the gold stud on the bottom of the spool, and I pushed it up to full drag - "locked up" and it finally stopped the blue marlin.

 What a shock!
 And every foot of line I gained was a relief.
 I worked the blue marlin back up, maybe 3/4 of a spool full in twenty minutes.
 Then it took off again: going, going going back to the bottom of the spool again.
 I locked it up again and stopped that blue marlin a second time.
 Wow!
 Again I start recovering line.
 I got half a spool back, and then the fish starts fighting again.
 But at around 45 minutes it starts to feel like dead weight.
-Fifteen minutes later we determine it has sounded and has died, 200 yards down.
-It takes an hour to plane that blue marlin up, but we get it.
+Fifteen minutes later we determine it had sounded and had died, 200 yards down.
+It took an hour to plane that blue marlin up, but we got it.
 Thanks a lot Rick and Chris.

 ...............................................................................................................